-The theatre program at Pacific University combines practical experience with rigorous academics.
-Students can major or minor in theatre, or simply participate in courses and shows.
-The program provides opportunities to perform, design, direct, write and study the literature and history of world theatre.
+Pacific University's Theatre program combines practical experience with rigorous academics.
+Students can major or minor in Theatre, or simply participate in courses and shows.
+The program provides opportunities to perform, design, write plays, direct, and study the literature and history of world theatre.

 - Work with guest directors and instructors from professional theatre world, such as Portland Center Stage, Artists Repertory Theatre, Third Rail Repertory Theatre, Fuse Ensemble and Upon These Boards